Source code for ae.core

 your log files, to make them better readable.

-critical exception/error cannot be handled then the :meth:`~AppBase.shutdown` method will make sure that all sub-apps
+the :meth:`~AppBase.shutdown` method will make sure that first all the created sub-thread instances will get

 basic usage of an application base class